Credits

 Discover Andrés' dynamic musical scores in Film and Television

 Selected for the SOCAN Labs Scoring Retreat, Andrés was mentored by CSA winner Rich Williamson (Scarborough, TIFF) and Steph Copeland (The Oak Room, Vicious Fun).
-He has also collaborated with prominent composers including Gemini and Mark Korven (The Lighthouse, The Witch, The Black Phone).
+He has also collaborated with prominent composers including Mark Korven (The Lighthouse, The Witch, The Black Phone).

 Selected cues composed by Andrés Galindo Arteaga